 When you bring your newborn home, you will need to consider many factors, including where your baby will sleep.
 Because the infant is still young, you may consider putting their crib in your room.
 However, as your baby grows older, you may wonder when to move baby into their own room and what other adjustments and changes you should make while taking this step.

-In this post, we tell you about the right age for babies to sleep in their own room and ways to prepare them for the transition.
+In this article, we discuss whether babies should sleep in a separate room from birth, when newborns should be allowed to sleep in their own room, and how to prepare them for the transition.